Review: Freddy Meyer's Dream Big Hockey Stars Tryout

 And I totally get that.
 What frustrates me to no end is that the kids that were winning those "races" can't really skate for sh!t.

 I was a pretty accomplished track athlete in high school.
-I remember the guys that ran the 100m -- strutting around with all kinds of swagger just like they do in the Olympics thinking their event is the premier event and that they’re the best athletes because they're the fasted.
+I remember the guys that ran the 100m -- strutting around with all kinds of swagger just like they do in the Olympics thinking their event is the premier event and that they’re the best athletes because they're the fastest.

 I was a distance runner -- sprinting wasn't my strength and I knew that.
 Thing is, though, there were invitationals where I'd also compete in what was an abbreviated decathlon.